 SSE 3113.
 Methods for Teaching Elementary School Social Studies.
 This course explores instructional methods and materials for teaching a contemporary program in Social Studies in the elementary school.
 It includes citizenship education and multicultural understandings; current trends and models for teaching Social Studies.
-Ten (10) hours of field experience in K-6 classrooms with some teaching responsibility are required for course completion.
 3 semester hours credit.
 [A]

 STA 2023.
 Introduction to Statistics.
 This course includes an introduction to various statistical applications for business, medical/nursing, education, psychology, natural science, and social science majors.
 The course introduces descriptive and inferential statistics through such topics as measures of central tendency and dispersion, discrete and continuous probability distributions, sample designs and sampling distributions, statistical estimation, correlation, regression, Chi-Square analysis, hypothesis testing, T-Test, ANOVA, and analysis of various statistical concepts.
 Prerequisite: A grade of "C" or higher in any mathematics course with an MAC prefix, or consent of the department.
 Credit will not be granted to students who have previously received credit for STA 2122.
 A "C" grade or higher must be earned to advance to a higher-level mathematics course or to satisfy part of the general education requirements in mathematics.
-3 Semester Hours Credit.
+3 semester hours credit.
 [A]

 SUR 1101.
 Introduction to Surveying.
 This course covers the principles of measurements of distances, elevations, and angles.
 It also includes error theory in measurement and calculations, traverse calculations, and the basic principles of surveying and mapmaking.
 The use of various surveying equipment such as levels, EDM, transits, and GPS will be examined.
-Prerequisite: Eligibility for MAC 1105 - College Algebra 3 semester credit hours.
+Prerequisite: Eligibility for MAC 1105.
+3 semester hours credit.
 [A]

 SUR 2400.
 Legal Aspects of Surveying.
 This course is a study of the legal principles of boundary location and professionalism, history of boundary surveys, sectional surveys system, property transfer, evidence and procedure for boundary location, water boundaries, minimum technical standards, and Chapter 177 and 42 (Florida Statutes).
 Prerequisite: SUR 1101 or department approval.
-3 semester credit hours.
+1 semester hour credit.
 [A]